ShaneFairweather/React-iTunes/README.md

+React App made using iTunes API.
+Browse iTunes and find songs on your desktop.

-Made using Stephen Grider's React Simple Starter
+Made using Stephen Grider's React Simple Starter template.